 We took a few day trips during our Huntington Beach holiday with a toddler.
 One trip was to visit Laguna Beach and the other was for Whale Watching in Newport Beach.

-Laguna Beach had a nice playground on the sand and kid-friendly restaurants.
+With a nice playground on the sand and some kid-friendly restaurants, Laguna Beach was a fun day trip from Huntington Beach.
 We also wandered into a few galleries that were very welcoming to us.

 Whale Watching with a Toddler

-Balboa Island is a quaint picturesque community.
+Balboa Island is a quaint picturesque community in Newport Beach, California.
 There is a pier, boardwalk and a few shops.
 Our toddler mostly enjoyed watching the small boats.
 He even got to see a rabbit hopping around in someone’s front yard!

 Travel Tip: In Balboa Island, we could not find a diaper changing station in any of the establishments that we visited and, therefore, had to change a wet diaper on a secluded bench on a quiet street.
-Bring a portable change mat so you don’t have to worry about finding one!
+Bring one of these best diaper change mats like this portable change mat so you don’t have to worry about finding a change table!

 Every restaurant that we visited in Orange County except the ice cream parlors had high chairs.
 Children menus and child cups were also widely available.

-At the hotel, we ate at Pete’s Sunset Grille, Tower 15 Pizzeria and Watertable.
+At the Hyatt resort, we ate at Pete’s Sunset Grille, Tower 15 Pizzeria and Watertable.
 Watertable is more upscale while the others are casual spots in the courtyard by the shopping area.
 We only ate breakfast in our room but Watertable is open for breakfast.

-At the hotel, we also had snacks by the outdoor ground floor fireplace.
+At the resort, we also had snacks by the outdoor ground floor fireplace.
 My son was fascinated with it and the gentle heat was welcome during the cool California evenings.

 I also visited the local Walmart for supplies once during the week.
 It is very close to the resort; I thought about using the bus but took an Uber alone to limit the time away from my husband and baby.